carpentries/instructor-training/_extras/demo_lessons.md

 title: "Suggested Lessons for Teaching Demonstrations"
 ---

-Please see the tables below for recommendations about choosing a lesson for your teaching demonstration.
-If you would like to use a lesson that is not listed here, please contact the Instructor Trainer leading your teaching demonstration or (if no one is listed for your session) email [checkout@carpentries.org](mailto:checkout@carpentries.org).
-Note that while a trainee can choose the lesson to teach from, the Trainer leading the demo session will choose the specific episode at the time of the demo session.
+The table below lists lessons that have been reviewed for good and bad start points to use for a teaching demonstration.
+Trainees may wish to review this list to a) select a lesson and b) identify episodes marked "avoid" because they will not be asked to teach those episodes.
+(However, we recommend reviewing the full lesson regardless, as this will help provide context for other start points and is also good preparation for your eventual teaching role!)
+Note that while a trainee can choose the lesson to teach from, the **Trainer leading the demo session will choose the specific episode at the time of the demo session.** If you would like to use a lesson that is not listed here, you may contact the Instructor Trainer leading your teaching demonstration or (if no one is listed for your session) email [checkout@carpentries.org](mailto:checkout@carpentries.org).

-If the chosen episode is very short and finishes in less than five minutes, the trainee can continue on to the next episode in that lesson.
+If the chosen episode is very short and finishes in less than 5 minutes, the trainee can continue on to the next episode in that lesson.
+They are not required to cover any specific amount of content within the 5 minute period.

 * [Data Carpentry: Ecology](#dc-ecology)
 * [Data Carpentry: Genomics](#dc-genomics)